browserengineering/book/book/accessibility.md

         return node.tag in ["input", "button", "a"]
 ```

-Next, we need to make sure to send a `click` event when an element is
+We also need to make sure to send a `click` event when an element is
-activated:
+activated.
+Note that just like clicking on an element, activating an
+element can be canceled from JavaScript using `preventDefault`.

 ``` {.python}
 class Tab: